Mid-Twentieth Century Women Crime Writers

 Gypsy Rose Lee

 Yes, that Gypsy Rose Lee, the famous strip-tease artist, born Rose Louise Hovick, who wrote two mystery novels, The G-String Murders (1941) and Mother Finds a Body (1942).
 And why not?
 Lee was known as much for her wit as she was for her dancing, and she possessed enormous talent for publicity.
 Today, fans would consider her novels media tie-ins that both supported her burlesque endeavors while introducing curious new fans into the fold.
-After reading The G-String Murders, I’m left with no doubt that Lee was an astute observer that well understood the ways and language of her professional environment.
+After reading The G-String Murders, I’m left with no doubt that Lee was an astute observer who well understood the ways and language of her professional environment.

 Not everyone felt so positively about her efforts, however.
 In her afterword for the Femmes Fatales edition of The G-String Murders, Rachel Shteir discusses how Lee received unfair treatment from critics.
 The New York Times panned the novel, even if others had dubbed Lee a “strip-tease intellectual.”
 Shteir sums the situation up as follows: “From the beginning, journalists cast doubt on whether Gypsy had actually written the book or not.
 Some of the early press alluded to the idea that a stripper, even an intellectual one, could not possibly have written anything.”

 Critics have theorized that the popular writer Craig Rice (born Georgiana Ann Randolph Craig) ghostwrote Lee’s novels, but I’m with those who disagree.
-Surely, Lee corresponded with Rice, the more experienced scribe, and I’m willing to allow for Rice perhaps offering feedback, and suggestions for edits much like Truman Capote provided for Harper Lee, or Harper Lee for Truman Capote, or any number of reciprocal writing relationships that come to mind.
+Surely, Lee corresponded with Rice, the more experienced scribe, and I’m willing to allow for Rice perhaps offering feedback and suggestions for edits, much like Truman Capote provided for Harper Lee, or Harper Lee for Truman Capote, or any number of reciprocal writing relationships that come to mind.
 Lee deserves full authorial credit.
 To assume otherwise was knee-jerk sexism and classism on the part of early critics.

 Other women were writing such stories, and more of their works keep coming back into print.
 I’ve barely dented the stack here, but give me time . . .